 We can help you acquire your Spouse Visa.
 If you get in touch today, one of our highly-qualified lawyers can guide you through the entire enquiry and application process.
 Your immigration lawyer will ensure that you have the proper evidence to prove your relationship is genuine, that your documents have been checked and that your spouse or partner is eligible to sponsor your visa.
 He/she will also prepare an extensive Letter of Representation to accompany your application.
 This will provide details on your case and relevant immigration law in support of your application.
-Get in touch to discuss your Spouse and Partner Visa options with one of our immigration lawyers.
+Get in touch on 0333 363 8577 or make an enquiry online to discuss your Spouse and Partner Visa options with one of our immigration lawyers.

 For more information on the visas available to bring your partner to the UK, please see below.

 If you would like to join your partner in the UK and they currently hold settled status, you can apply for something known as a Spouse or Civil Partnership Visa.

 This type of settlement visa will allow you to live in the UK for up to 30 months, after which you can apply for a further extension of 30 months if you continue to meet the requirements.
 This can then lead to an application for Indefinite Leave to Remain (ILR) in the UK.